Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMAccessExtension.md

 ### -TypeHandlerVersion
 Specifies the version of the extension to use for this virtual machine.
-To obtain the version, run the Get-AzureRmVMExtensionImage cmdlet with a value of Microsoft.Compute for the *PublisherName* parameter and VMAccessAgent for the *Type* parameter.
+To obtain the version, run the Get-AzVMExtensionImage cmdlet with a value of Microsoft.Compute for the *PublisherName* parameter and VMAccessAgent for the *Type* parameter.
 The typeHandlerVersion must be 2.0 or greater, as version 1 is deprecated.

 ```yaml
 Type: System.String